Ready-to-use analytic model for gravitational waves from a hierarchical triple with Kozai-Lidov oscillations: Introduction

 In a hierarchical triple, one in which the inner binary's center of mass is far from the third body, the Kozai-Lidov (KL) mechanism is particularly interesting.
-The KL mechanism occurs due to the torquing of the inner binary's orbit by the outer third body's orbit.
-Due to this mechanism, the eccentricity and inclination of the inner binary's orbit undergo \textit{oscillations}, as first studied (to quadrupole order in the third body's perturbation) by Kozai~\cite{kozai} and Lidov~\cite{lidov} independently.
+The KL mechanism occurs due to the torquing of the inner binary's orbit by the outer third-body's orbit.
+Due to this mechanism, the eccentricity and inclination of the inner binary's orbit undergo \textit{oscillations}, as first studied (to quadrupole-order in the third-body's perturbation) by Kozai~\cite{kozai} and Lidov~\cite{lidov} independently.
 For highly inclined orbits, the eccentricity can grow close to unity due to the KL mechanism, making it a promising channel for the production of eccentric binaries observable by future GW detectors.
 We refer the interested reader to~\cite{smadar_review} for a review of the KL mechanism and its myriad of implications for astrophysics.